KrauseFx/overkill/README.md

 ## Disclaimer

-This repo is meant as a joke, the script uses polling to monitor the active processes.
+Although this tool works perfectly fine, the repo is meant as a joke.
+The script uses polling to monitor the active processes.
 The script is in no way meant to be a serious application.